Statistics Explained

 Partnerships for the goals in the EU: overview and key trends

 Partnership is at the essence of the EU and an overarching principle to approach the SDGs within and beyond the EU boundaries.
 Monitoring SDG 17 in an EU context focuses on global partnership, financial governance, and access to technology.
 Over the assessed five-year period, the EU’s progress in the area of global partnership was mixed.
-While imports from developing countries have grown, financing to these countries has decreased, and the EU is still behind on its path towards its official development assistance target.
-Moreover, financial governance within the EU remains a challenge, as exemplified by a falling share of environmental taxes in total tax revenues and high levels of general government gross debt.
+On the one hand, imports from developing countries have grown and the EU is currently on track towards its official development assistance (ODA) target, which is in part due to the support to Ukraine.
+On the other hand, despite the increase in ODA, overall EU financing to developing countries has declined.
+Additionally, financial governance within the EU remains a challenge, as exemplified by a falling share of environmental taxes in total tax revenues and high levels of general government gross debt.
 Meanwhile, access to technology in the EU progressed, with a significant increase in the share of households connected to high-speed internet.

 Global partnership